-During 2014, the Company entered into factoring agreements subject to and agreed upon based, in part, on the guarantees of the Company, its President and its Chief Executive Officer.
+During 2014, the Company entered into factoring agreements subject to and agreed-upon based, in part, on the guarantees of the Company, and its Chief Executive Officer and the President of FTE Network Services.
 Both officers provided the form of guaranty requested by the factoring company.